loteoo/hyperapp/docs/src/pages/Api/api.md

 **`props`** - Object containing HTML or SVG attributes you want your node to have.
 **`children`** - Array of child VNodes.

-A VNode is a simplified representation of a DOM element to be created.
+A VNode is a simplified representation of a DOM element.
 A tree of VNodes is a virtual DOM.

 ```javascript
 import { h } from "hyperapp";